what causes swim bladder disease in angelfish?

 Can Fish Die From Swim Bladder Disease?

 Is swim bladder disease fatal?
 It can be.
-If your fish is not properly treated, it will be deadly.
+If your fish isn’t adequately treated, it’ll be deadly.

-It is a symptom of a wide variety of issues.
-Your fish may be more or less likely to die, based on what that root disease is.
+It’s a symptom of many issues.
+Your fish may be more or less likely to die based on the disease.

 This alone may eventually cause it to die.
-If you suspect that your angelfish has swim bladder disease, get on top of it straight away.
+If you suspect your angelfish has swim bladder disease, get on top of it immediately.

 How To Treat Swim Bladder Disease